Asia Today: Governor of hotspot Thai province infected

 The province was put under lockdown on Dec.
 19. Confirmed cases related to the seafood market have been found in 43 other provinces, including the capital, Bangkok.

-Taweesilp said every province has to work hard to control the virus situation and the number of new infections could reach the thousands daily if nothing was done to prevent the spread.
+Taweesilp said every province has to work hard to control the virus and the number of new infections could reach the thousands daily if nothing is done to prevent the spread.
 "The best way is to avoid travelling and meetings.”

 In other developments around the Asia-Pacific region: